richpauloo/rp/content/post/race-to-bottom/index.md

 <iframe width="560" height="560" src="https://richpauloo.github.io/htmlwidgets/globe/index.html" frameborder="0"></iframe>
 </center>

 I'm a fan of simple math.
 If we sum the depth of the roughly 80,000 agricultural wells drilled in California since 1940, we arrive at 33,004,191 feet.
 That's 6,251 miles, which is about the distance from Seattle, Washington to my mother's hometown in Guangzhou, China (6,453 miles).
-Fun fact, it’s also about 25% of the earth’s circumference (24,901 miles), shown above.
+It’s also about 25% of the earth’s circumference (24,901 miles), shown above.

 ***